 What if a candidate excels at their work but has a condition making it harder to write a CV?
 We’ve built in bias against them by using AI to filter CVs.
 I’ve bought applicant tracking systems for a while now and if they have this feature I always asked how exactly their “wonderful AI” is scoring CVs.

 I’ve never gotten a satisfying answer.
 I can train humans to minimize bias, but can I do that with a “black-box” AI?
 AI may reject candidates based on superficial CV details, not their abilities.
 We need to consider how to prevent unfair discrimination from AI we can’t fully understand or control.
+While AI is still an evolving field in recruitment, it's essential to have the right tools to streamline your hiring process.
+For instance, consider integrating advanced recruiting software to ensure you're not missing out on top talent.

 Hiring is still a higher-level, nuanced decision that cannot be outsourced to AI yet.
 If you would like a demonstration of how things like this work, check out this video where ChatGPT was asked to answer Physics questions.
 It did well in things like coding and formula but, in higher-level reasoning, it completely flopped.